JT Group launches Ploom X

 Note:

 - The AC adapter is not included in the starter kit.
-The AC adapter will be sold separately for 980 Yen (tax included).
+The AC adapter will be sold separately.

 - The charge time and number of sticks per charge may vary depending on the battery life and temperature of the surrounding environment.